rbanffy/testable_appengine/README.md

 virtualenv (as in `VENV=.my_env make libraries`)

 Please check the makefile before using it.
 It may not make sense for your environment.
-It was tested on both Ubuntu, Fedora and OSX, but that's it.
+It was tested on both Ubuntu, Fedora and OSX (10.7+, provided you have functional pip and virtualenv utilities).
+It should work on Windows under [Cygwin](http://www.cygwin.com/), but it was never tested that way.

 When done, you can activate your virtualenv with the usual `source .env/bin/activate` or your favorite virtualenv tool.
 The tests will not function outside the local virtualenv.
+From the virtualenv, invoking dev_appserver.py and appcfg.py will use the versions in the SDK downloaded during install.

 Your app should go in the `src` folder.
 Run your application using the dev_appserver.py script as usual.